 - Encourage students to recognise the value and responsible use of ICT/Computing in society

 - Encourage students to develop an understanding of the wider applications and effects of ICT and Computing

 - Encourage students to solve problems through the use of information systems and associated principles and techniques

 - Encourage a dynamic relationship between our school, pupils and parents, to develop a positive attitude to technology both at home and school

 - Provide a safe and secure learning environment which is both stimulating and challenging for all learners

-Key Stage 3 At KS3 ICT/Computing is taught as discrete lessons for 2 periods per week throughout Years 7-9.
-Schemes of work cover a range of topics that will develop students’ ability to use their ICT & Computing skills in a range of different contexts to solve problems.
+At KS3 Computer Science is taught as a discrete subject.
+Students have 1 lesson per week in Year 7 & 8 and 2 lessons per week in Year 9.
+Schemes of work cover a range of topics that will develop students’ ability to use their Computing skills in a variety of different contexts to solve problems.

 Educational visits and extra curricular activity

 AAn ICT/Computing club is available at lunch time for students to build on and enhance their ICT / Computing skills.
 As part of activities week Year 7 visit Techniquest at Glyndwr, Wrexham taking part in a range of activities with an ICT/Computing theme.